Think provider credentialing is a modern concept?

-We think of provider credentialing as a modern concept that emerged as healthcare organizations became the extensive systems they are today.
-The current set of checks and balances that clinicians undergo for employment or contracting with a health system is just decades old, but traces of what medical services professionals (MSPs) do date back thousands of years.
+The current set of checks and balances that clinicians undergo as employees or contractors of a health system is just decades old, having emerged as healthcare organizations became the extensive enterprises they are today.
+But traces of what medical services professionals (MSPs) do date back thousands of years.
 In fact, as early as 1000 BC, the Persian cult of Zoroaster had a physician “licensure” process that could be considered a precursor to medical credentialing.

-Today, MSPs are true gatekeepers of nearly all provider lifecycle data in health systems and health plans.
-They’re responsible for credentialing, including licensure verification, of course.
-But many more complex tasks related to provider data management are being funneled to them.
+Today, MSPs are gatekeepers of nearly all provider lifecycle data in health systems and health plans.
+They’re responsible for medical credentialing, including licensure verification, of course.
+But more complex tasks related to provider data management are being funneled to them.

 Multiple factors are expanding the MSP role, including:

 - Technology and innovation in the healthcare industry: Previously manual and paper-based administrative methods have become digital and automated.
-This makes MSPs’ role one of maintaining software and workflows that support providers’ initial affiliation with the health system as well as co-managing (with the quality department) their ongoing performance.
+This makes MSPs’ role one of maintaining software and workflows that support providers’ initial affiliation with the health system as well as co-managing (with the quality department) their ongoing performance via peer review, including focused professional practice evaluation (FPPE) and ongoing professional practice evaluation (OPPE).

 - Centralization and alignment of tasks in health systems: Credentialing and payer enrollment have merged in many health systems to save resources, spurring the need for MSPs to learn how to manage payer relationships.

-- Mergers and acquisitions creating mega health systems: More employed and contracted physicians are processed through the medical staff office (MSO).
-More nonphysician providers are being credentialed and privileged than ever before, too, as their scopes of practice expand.
+- Mergers and acquisitions creating mega health systems: More employed and contracted physicians are processed through medical staff services (formerly known as the medical staff office or MSO).
+More non-physician providers are being credentialed and privileged than ever before, too, as their scopes of practice expand.

-As a result of these healthcare industry changes, the MSP’s job description is vastly different than it was even five years ago.
-The role has evolved from a primarily clerical position to one that requires leadership and critical decision-making skills.
-MSPs are required to possess stellar organizational and communication skills.
+As a result of healthcare industry changes, the medical services professional's job description is vastly different than it was even five years ago.
+The role has evolved from a primarily clerical position decades ago to one that requires leadership and critical decision-making skills.
+Medical services professionals are required to possess stellar organizational and communication skills.
 They also need specialized knowledge of legal matters; an understanding of healthcare financing, payer relationships, and health networks; and a command of the ins and outs of credentialing, privileging, and payer enrollment; among other knowledge.

-Perhaps most importantly, MSPs are now considered to be participants in the ongoing effort to keep patients safe.
-According to the National Association Medical Staff Services (NAMSS), the professional organization for MSPs, their gatekeeping role ensures that only qualified, licensed medical professionals are allowed to care for patients within their facilities.
+Perhaps most importantly, MSPs are considered to be participants in the ongoing effort to keep patients safe.
+According to the National Association Medical Staff Services (NAMSS), the professional organization for medical services professionals, their gatekeeping role ensures that only currently qualified, licensed medical professionals are allowed to care for patients within their facilities and for their health systems at large (e.g., via telemedicine).

-That responsibility is significant—and not one MSPs take lightly.
-With so much at stake, healthcare organizations are turning to software solutions that streamline and simplify provider data management, making the work easier to handle and allowing MSPs to do their jobs at the highest, most efficient level possible.
+Their expanding scope is significant—and not one medical services professionals are taking lightly.
+With so much at stake, healthcare organizations are turning to software solutions that streamline and simplify provider data management, making the workflows more manageable, optimized, and transparent.
+This in turn enables MSPs to do their jobs at the highest, most efficient level possible.

-Allowing MSPs to operate at the top of their profession means giving them tools that eliminate manual and repetitive tasks, and capitalizing on their knowledge and skills to analyze data and make high-level recommendations to committees and medical staff leaders.
+Allowing medical services professionals to operate at the top of their profession means giving them tools that eliminate manual and repetitive tasks.
+We must capitalize on their knowledge, experience, and skills to analyze data and make high-level recommendations to committees and medical staff leaders.

 For example, a highly functioning MSP works in conjunction with leaders to: